benthevining/BenBot/libbenbot/README.md

 # libbenbot

-This directory defines BenBot's evaluation and search logic.
+This library defines BenBot's evaluation and search logic.

 Include style is:
 ```cpp